11 amazing places to visit in Denmark

 6. Odense, Funen Island

-Another place to visit in Denmark for a fun-packed weekend is the city of Odense, birthplace of beloved fairy tale writer, Hans Christian Andersen.
+Another place to visit in Denmark for a fun-packed weekend is the city of Odense, the birthplace of beloved fairy tale writer, Hans Christian Andersen.

 Here you can follow in H.C.
 Andersen’s footsteps and visit important landmarks from his life, such as his tiny yellow childhood home and former school.